-Site 11 Billiburning Rock Billiburning Rock was surveyed by Harry Sanford King around 1889.
+Billiburning Rock Site 11 - Ingleton Road, Beacon Billiburning Rock was surveyed by Harry Sanford King around 1889.
 The rock itself is part of quite a large reserve.
 It has attractive flora and fauna, fantastic views from the top and is a pleasant place for a picnic or to camp.
 Billiburning also offers many memorable photograph opportunities.
 Located on the reserve are a gnamma hole and a soak which are easily accessible.
 Billiburning Reserve is located towards the northern end of the Mt Marshall Shire.
 The northern end of the reserve backs onto the vermin proof fence which separates Billiburning Reserve from the Karroun Hill Nature Reserve.
 The vermin proof fence was built in the 1950's to keep the emu's, goats and wild dogs out of the farming area.
-Although it doesn't have a 100% success rate, the fence proved to be an success.

-Site 12 Datjoin Rock and Well Datjoin Rock and Well reserve located east of Beacon, has several unique rock formations.
+Although it doesn't have a 100% success rate, the fence proved to be a success.
+Datjoin Rock and Well Reserve Site 12 - Bonnie Rock-Burakin Road, Beacon Datjoin Rock and Well reserve located east of Beacon, has several unique rock formations.
 The area was opened to pastoral leases as far north as Datjoin in 1872 and the well was dug in early 1900's by sandalwood cutters.
 During the winter and spring months of July to October Datjoin Reserve is a popular picnic and tourist camp spot for travellers as well as those looking to find some of the best orchids and wildflowers the region has to offer.
 Beacon locals also frequent the area, having enjoyed many years of picnicking and socialising in years past at Datjoin.
 Datjoin had a brief brush with the law back in 1971 when Lionel Brockman, an aboriginal West Australian, escaped from Woorooloo Prison and used the reserve as a hideout for him, his wife and 12 of their children.
 Travel 18kms east of Beacon on Burakin/Wialki Road to the narrow track entrance to the Datjoin Well and camping areas, accessible to cars/4WDs/camper trailers only, no caravans.
 Camp fires allowed April - September.
 Access to Datjoin Rock is another 2kms eastwards on Clark Road on the left at the top of the rise.
 No access to vans.
 Track is 4WD only and no camping.